chaoss/augur/docs/source/getting-started/command-line-interface/db.rst

 .. code-block:: bash

-  # to retrive the repo groups
+  # to retrieve the repo groups
   $ augur db get-repo-groups

   # successful output looks like: